rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 decided to close its oldest data center, DFW1.
 All customers currently hosted in DFW1 will be physically migrated to the DFW3 facility.

-Rackspace has had widespread success in data center migrations over the past decade.
+Rackspace has had widespread success in data-center migrations over the past decade.
 During this time, our dedicated migration teams have performed the following migrations:

--   In 2009, 15,000 devices from our LON2 facility to LON3.
+-   In 2009, 15,000 devices from our LON2 facility.
--   In 2011, 3,828 devices from our SAT1 and SAT2 facilities to DFW1.
+-   In 2011, 3,828 devices from our SAT1 and SAT2 facilities.
--   In 2012, 8,200 devices from our IAD1 facility to DFW1 and IAD3.
+-   In 2012, 8,200 devices from our IAD1 facility.
--   In 2015, 11,200 devices from our LON1 and LON3/DH4 facilities to LON5.
+-   In 2015, 11,200 devices from our LON1 and LON3/DH4 facilities.

 You can rest assured that we are investing significant resources to ensure a smooth migration for all customers.